Skip to main content

 Policy Configuration

-3. Create a policy binding — attach the group to a tenant, agent, or subscription
+2. Create a policy binding that attaches the group to a tenant, agent, or subscription

-Every policy specifies which legs of this flow it applies to via enabledLegs:
+Every middleware rule specifies which legs of this flow it applies to via enabledLegs:

 LegDirectionExample use